YunVittavas/ocr-medical-app/README.md

 The "OCR for Medical Documents" project is a software application designed to streamline the extraction of text data from medical documents using Optical Character Recognition (OCR) technology.
 This tool provides a user-friendly interface for template creation and applies OCR to generate CSV reports, facilitating the efficient analysis of medical documents.

+This project is a part of the class project for EGBI443 Image Processing at Mahidol University.

 ## <ins>Features</ins>

 - Template Creation: Easily create templates for different types of medical documents to enhance OCR accuracy.